 The College is committed to widening access to and participation in HEI education on behalf of international students.
-Student admission to the QQI-validated programme governed by the Qualifications and Quality Assurance (Education and Training Act (2012), under the national QQI policies and procedures for Access, Transfer and Progression25.
-The College is committed to operating an admissions policy for suitably qualified applicants who fulfil the requirements to study the programme that is based on transparency, inclusivity, consistency, diversity, and equality in line with QQI guidelines26, i.e., that policies and procedures for student admission, progression and recognition include:
+Student admission to the programme is governed by the Qualifications and Quality Assurance (Education and Training Act (2012), under the national QQI policies and procedures for Access, Transfer and Progression27.
+The College is committed to operating an admissions policy for suitably qualified applicants who fulfil the requirements to study the programme that is based on transparency, inclusivity, consistency, diversity, and equality in line with QQI guidelines28, i.e., that policies and procedures for student admission, progression and recognition include:

-- Fit-for-purpose admission, recognition, and completion procedures. - Appropriate recognition procedures. - Student induction to both the provider and the programme. - Processes and tools to collect, monitor and act on information on student progression and completion rates. - Fair recognition of education and training qualifications, periods of study and prior learning, including the recognition of non-formal and informal learning.
+- Fit-for-purpose admission, recognition, and completion procedures. - Appropriate recognition procedures. - Student induction to both the provider and the programme. - Processes and tools to collect, monitor and act on information on student progression and completion rates.